 Scenario 1: The registration of its intellectual property was obtained with the objective of creating an income-earning structure.
 As such the registration expenditure represents money spent in creating or acquiring an income-producing concern and is therefore of a capital nature.
-The registration expense is thus not deductible under section 11(a).
-The provisions of section 11(gB) do, however, apply and a deduction of this expense was allowable under that section (see 3.1).
+The registration expense is therefore not deductible under section 11(a).
+The provisions of section 11(a), however, apply and a deduction of this expense was allowable under that section (see 3.1).

-Scenario 2: The initial franchise fee of R600 000 received by X is of a revenue nature, being income earned in a scheme of profit-making through the productive use of its assets.
-This amount is therefore included in X's gross income and accordingly taxable.
-The royalty payments of R210 000 received from C are likewise included in X's gross income and taxed as such.
+Scenario 2: The initial fee of R600 000 received by X is of a revenue nature, being income earned in a scheme of profit-making through the productive use of its assets.
+This amount was therefore included in X's gross income and taxed accordingly.
+The royalty payments of R210 000 received from C was likewise included in X's gross income and taxed as such.

-Scenario 3: The amount of R230 000 in its entirety forms part of X's gross income and is taxable.
+Scenario 3: The aggregate amount of R230 000 forms part of X's grosses income and is taxable.